Sonujha092/Data-Science/README.md

 # Data-Analysis Using Python

-## This is a series of Data Analysis Notebook
+## Series of Data Analysis Notebook

 | Data | Description|